-Peter is a Midlands based healthcare entrepreneur and investor.
+Peter is a Midlands based entrepreneur and investor.

 He was the founder of Surgi C in 2007 and Newtech Ortho in 2009 specialist spinal and orthopaedic suppliers respectively where following significant growth in sales and profitability, he sold both businesses to a private equity backed company in April 2010 and remained as Chief Executive until 2012.

-Peter is currently COO and Head of Life Sciences Investment at Mercia Technologies PLC, and a shareholder and board member in a number of private businesses including Diagnostic World, an ultrasound provider to the NHS.
+Peter is currently COO at Mercia Asset Management PLC, and a shareholder and board member in a number of private businesses including being a co-founder and significant shareholder in C7 Health, a specialist diagnostic provider to the NHS.